acatone-git/HomePlus_Mod/README.md

 # Disclaimer

-If you decide to try this mod please be careful, follow the instructions closely & if anything goes extremely wrong please read the [factory reset guide](https://github.com/acatone-git/Factory_Reset_RP2P)
+If you decide to try this mod please be careful, follow the instructions closely & it should work right away.

+If anything goes extremely wrong please read the [factory reset guide](https://github.com/acatone-git/Factory_Reset_RP2P) to fully recover your console

 ## Requirements